 The Legal Division participates in the enactment and revision of all Commission rules, including rules for the Corporations Division, the Utilities Division, and the Safety Division.
 It has also represented the Commission in litigation that has occurred following rulemakings.
-Rulemaking proceedings that occurred in FY 2012-2013 include revisions to the pipeline safety rules, and new rules for the processing of applications by Cooperatives.

-The Legal Division has assisted with a variety of generic proceedings related to the energy industry, such as the biennial transmission assessment, the annual summer and winter preparedness workshops, and inquiries related to smart meters.
-Also, the Legal Division participated in the gas energy efficiency standards and meter testing and maintenance; and retail electric competition.
+The Legal Division has assisted with a variety of generic proceedings related to the energy industry, such as the biennial transmission assessment, the annual summer and winter preparedness workshops, inquiries related to smart meters, and assessments of security threats to utilities.
+The Legal Division has also participated in a variety of workshops addressing the value of distributed generation, technological advances in the electric industry, and energy efficiency.

-The major cases before the Commission usually include an advisory staff assigned to separately advise Commissioners and Commissioners' staff without violating the ex parte communications rule.
-Thus, in many instances, in addition to the need for legal staff as counsel for Utilities Division, additional Legal Division personnel are assigned to advise the Commissioners.
+The major cases before the Commission usually include an advisory staff assigned to separately advise Commissioners and Commissioners' staffs in accordance with the ex parte communications rule.
+Thus, in many instances, in addition to the need for legal staff as counsel for Utilities Division staff, additional Legal Division personnel are separately assigned to advise the Commissioners.